ScAziz/console_rock_paper_scissors/README.md

-A simple Rock, Paper, Scissors game, to be played on the console.
+A simple Rock, Paper, Scissors game, to be played between prompt and the console.